 - I have become religious making a list.
 It takes far less mental energy to keep that last minute to-do in your head if you know it is on paper.

-Another example of complexity is, if you are really in the sci-fi action movie, etc. like I was; or you really like movies that have a fair amount of violence and lot of action.
+Another example of complexity is, if you are really into sci-fi action movie, etc. like I was or you really like movies that have a fair amount of violence and lot of action.
 These shows require an enormous amount of processing power because you’re dealing with a lot of information coming at you very quickly.
-When we do not have do not have dementia, we can find it quite it quite enjoyable because the quick pace creates a challenge for us and keeps us engaged.
+When we do not have dementia, we can find it quite enjoyable because the quick pace creates a challenge for people without dementia and it keeps us engaged.

 When you have dementia; it may not be a problem at first but it will; eventually too much information will become a problem.

 Last, when your brain is overtaxed, it is normal to act angry or disturbed.
-If it is not a problem now it but it will become a problem later.
+If it is not a problem now it will become a problem later.